schwarzbox/Fct/README.md

 count - return count of how many times a given object occurs in given table.

-keys - return keys of the given table.
+keys, vals - return keys/vals of the given table.

 iskey, isval - return {k, v} if key/value in the given table if not return false.

-array - create zero array with positive or negative indexes.
+ztab - create zero table with positive or negative indexes.

 range - return table with numbers.